jaderiver62/liaison/README.md

 ---------------------------------------

 ## Testing
 Testing liaison is simple, but it does require [Jest](https://jestjs.io/).
-Once it is installed simply run the following command lines:
+Once Jest is installed simply run the following command lines:

 >
 >$ npm run test
 >

+This code will test all of the object classes in liaison to ensure that it is working correctly.

+All tests should pass, if they don't pass your testing please [contact](#questions) the creater!
 ---------------------------------------

 Written using: